ivanearisty/obsidian/Classes + Uni/Archive/PDS/Concepts/Entity Relationship Model.md

 - Want to represent multiple copies or instances of entities
 - Want to avoid coordination that might be needed to create unique ID
 ![[PDS Weak Entity Sets]]
-Occasionally it is useful to associate a weak entity set with multiple strong entity sets or with another weak entity![[Screenshot 2024-09-16 at 3.15.31 PM.jpg]]
+Occasionally it is useful to associate a weak entity set with multiple strong entity sets or with another weak entity![[z/z ScreenShots/Screenshot 2024-09-16 at 3.15.31 PM.jpg]]
 ^ Update above with the notes from post class.
 Book example:
 ![[PDS Full Example of ER Model From Book]]